Chinese police to extradite second fugitive from France: state media

-BEIJING Chinese police will extradite two fugitives from France in the second repatriation since the two countries signed an extradition treaty that came into effect in 2015, state media reported on Wednesday.
+BEIJING (Reuters) - Chinese police will extradite two fugitives from France in the second repatriation since the two countries signed an extradition treaty that came into effect in 2015, state media reported on Wednesday.

 Two Chinese suspects, both private businesswomen, "are accused of fraud and using illegal means to raise funds," the official China Daily said, citing an unnamed official from the Ministry of Public Security.